Bird Identifier Guide

 Fact:

-For such a small bird, the Wren has a very loud voice.
+For such a small bird, the wren has a very loud voice.
 Listen out for its trilling song.

 Red & Orange Featured Birds (Small)